Shopping Tour in Rouen

 The best shopping in Rouen isn't in the malls — it's on the streets.
-From vintage stores to artisan workshops, spots like Rouen Cathedral and Place du Vieux-Marche are scattered through neighborhoods that reward the curious walker.
+From vintage stores to artisan workshops, spots like Place du Vieux-Marche are scattered through neighborhoods that reward the curious walker.
 Wander further and you'll stumble on Aitre Saint-Maclou — the kind of find you can't replicate online.

-Use this page as a starting point for a Rouen walking tour, a free self-guided route, or the Roamee app for Rouen.
+Use this page as a starting point for a Rouen walking tour, a free route, or the Roamee app for Rouen.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The old town is compact and entirely walkable.
 Start at the cathedral and follow the pedestrian streets north to the Gros-Horloge.